nsr-py/blog/src/posts/cookies/what-is-same-site-attribute.md

 If a cookie has `sameSite=lax` attribute, then that cookie is sent on all visits to the page.
 This means that it is the same as `sameSite=strict` but this cookie will also be passed during a top level redirect from another site.

 #### 3. None
 This property means that cookies will be passed during all sorts of requests to the site.
-Whether it is a third-party request, redirects or direct navigaation to the site; this cookie is always sent with any request to the cookie domain.
+Whether it is a third-party request, redirects or direct navigation to the site; this cookie is always sent with any request to the cookie domain.